Wolfpack Hecht

 Hecht (English: "Pike") was the name of two "wolfpacks" of German U-boats that operated during World War II.

 First wolfpack "Hecht'

 The first wolfpack code-named Hecht, comprising three U-boats, operated east of Iceland from 27 January to 4 February 1942.

 During this period one Allied convoy passed through Hecht's patrol area, Arctic convoy PQ 9/10, comprising ten merchant ships bound for the Soviet Union.
-It departed Reykjavik on 1 February and was undetected, arriving without incident at Murmansk on 10 February.
+It departed Reykjavík on 1 February and was undetected, arriving without incident at Murmansk on 10 February.
 After this Hecht was disbanded, with U-352 and U-455 continuing to the North Atlantic, while U-435 remained on station for four more days before heading north to join patrol group Umbau in the Barents Sea.